Sameena Ali-Khan: Awards/Conferences/Events Host

 Outside of her television work, Ali-Khan utilises her presentation skills as a host for award ceremonies and on the conference circuit, at a variety of events.

 Ali-Khan has hosted dozens of ceremonies since the late nineties, ranging from award presentations to chairing panel discussions.

 She has conducted events for numerous organisations including Facebook, Dechert LLP, Department for Communities and Local Government and Birmingham Education Partnership.

 The wide-ranging topics she has covered have included Wealth Management, Education, Business, Terrorism, Diversity, Mental Health, Brexit and the Arts.

 Personal life

 Ali-Khan is married with two children and lives in Fox Hollies, Birmingham.

 Ali-Khan describes herself on her Twitter profile as having a Big smile & big heart!.
 She counts her interests outside of work as her family, cooking, fashion design, keeping fit, particularly cycling and swimming.
 Also due to her education and studies she still retains an interest in anything scientific.

-In January 2013, Ali-Khan was featured on the cover of a magazine for the first time.
-Pukaar Magazine featured an interview with Ali-Khan, giving an insight into her work and lifestyle, highlighted with photos from her first studio based fashion photo-shoot.
+In January 2013, Ali-Khan was featured on the cover of Pukaar Magazine, which featured an interview with her, giving an insight into her work and lifestyle, and with photos from her first studio based fashion photo-shoot.